Food safe wooden chopping board care

 Natural Protection With Mineral Oil & Beeswax

 In order to maintain the beauty and durability of your wooden chopping board it needs to be periodically oiled.
 The finish we apply primarily contains food-grade white mineral oil and beeswax, and along with other natural oils and waxes, provides solvent-free, 100% food-safe protection for wooden chopping boards.
-The frequency of re-oiling (a minimum of twice per year) depends on how often you use your board, but if the surfaces are damaged, showing signs of dryness, cracking or are no longer smooth, they should be retreated immediately to avoid ingress of moisture and risk of staining.
+The frequency of re-oiling (a minimum of twice per year) depends on how often you use your board, but if the surfaces are damaged, have lost their waxy finish, are showing signs of dryness, cracking or are no longer smooth, they should be retreated immediately to avoid ingress of moisture and risk of staining.

 Other wood treatments are available but care should be taken to ensure they are food-safe, and will adhere to the existing finish.